proact-de/distkeys/README.md

 ------------

 ### Can't add new key into hash with Ruby 1.9.3 and ruby-net-ssh 1:2.2.1-1
+This issue is partly solved, but not in an ideal way so far.

 With Ruby 1.9.3 and Ruby Net SSH 2.2.1 the following error message appears on uploading keys: